paulshir/shirp.github.com/README.md

 Jekyll-Bootstrap is a simple way to get up and running using github pages to host a static website.

-To change a theme use  rake theme:switch name="THEME_NAME"  This goes through every file in the layout folder.
-It basically just changes the theme options in it.
-I don't think the current setup would work well for creating custom pages that didn't work of a nested template.
-Anyway the code to understand what happens is in the Rakefile
+To change a theme use  rake theme:switch name="THEME-NAME"  This goes through every file in the includes folder for the new theme and will add it to the layout folder.
+Note the setup of the layout folder means that there can only be one default theme called default.html.
+You could change this in the layout folder but this wouldn't remain if you are to switch themes.
+The only option really would be to make changes to the RakeFile to add custom pages.
+Then again custom pages mightn't be needed.
+The best option would be if the layout could be defined in the settings file for the folder.
+That is work for another time though.
+By adding other pages and layouts it will make the blog incompatoble with other themes.

-## Usage
+# Usage

 For all usage and documentation please see: <http://jekyllbootstrap.com>